DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 --------------------------------------------------
 ## Property: `public System.Int32 ExtractIndex { get; }`

-Gets the index in the DLL or EXE file of the loaded icon or cursor.
+Gets the index in the DLL or EXE file of the icon or cursor which caused the error.

 --------------------------------------------------
 # Type: `public enum UIconEdit.IconErrorCode`